 6. Storage

-SCCP wastes should be stored in designated sites and appropriate measures should be taken to prevent the scattering, release and underground seepage of SCCP, and to control the spread of odors.
+SCCP wastes should be stored in designated sites and appropriate measures should be taken to prevent the scattering, release and underground seepage of SCCPs, and to control the spread of odors.

-Appropriate measures, such as the installation of partitions, should be taken to avoid contamination of other materials and wastes with SCCP.
+Appropriate measures, such as the installation of partitions, should be taken to avoid contamination of other materials and wastes with SCCPs.

 Storage areas for SCCP wastes should have adequate access roads for vehicles.